 War & Conflict: - The Assam Rifles

-The Assam Rifles is the oldest paramilitary force in India.
+The Assam Rifles (Rifles) is the oldest paramilitary force in India.
 They were formed in 1835, approximately 190 or so odd years ago, under the central armed police forces.
 They were known locally as the “cachar levy”.

-From there, the Assam Rifles evolved to become a frontier force that was responsible for securing the northeastern borders of India, and in 1870 elements from the Assam Rifles were merged into three Assam Military Police Battalions, and approximately 3,000 men from these battalions were later absorbed into the British Army during the first world war; a lot of these men were sent to various parts of Europe and Asia.
+From there, the Rifles evolved to become a frontier force that was responsible for securing the northeastern borders of India, and in 1870 elements from the Rifles were merged into three Assam Military Police Battalions, and approximately 3,000 men from these battalions were later absorbed into the British Army during the first world war; a lot of these men were sent to various parts of Europe and Asia.

-These men, many of whom were Gurkhas, performed valiantly and were conferred numerous awards for bravery and gallantry, and the Assam Rifles quickly made a name for themselves as being a resilient outfit that could perform under all conditions, and despite being designated a paramilitary outfit, the Assam Rifles could perform all the duties of a proper military battalion.
+These men, many of whom were Gurkhas, performed valiantly and were conferred numerous awards for bravery and gallantry, and the Rifles quickly made a name for themselves as being a resilient outfit that could perform under all conditions, and despite being designated a paramilitary outfit, the Rifles could perform all the duties of a proper military battalion.

-The Assam Rifles continued to grow in stature and they swung into action in the second world war to help halt Japanese troops from crossing into India from Burma, and the scope of their duties widened because during the war, in addition to being frontline troops, the Assam Rifles also organized resistance movements along the Indo-Burmese border to stop Japanese troops from advancing and to make things difficult for them.
+The Rifles continued to grow in stature and they swung into action in the second world war to help halt Japanese troops from crossing into India from Burma, and the scope of their duties widened because during the war, in addition to being frontline troops, the Rifles also organized resistance movements along the Indo-Burmese border to stop Japanese troops from advancing and to make things difficult for them.

-Post the second world war, in 1959, and in keeping with their policing traditions, the Assam Rifles were deployed to the Tibetan sector of Assam to help stabilize the region.
+Post the second world war, in 1959, and in keeping with their policing traditions, the Rifles were deployed to the Tibetan sector of Assam to help stabilize the region.

 In 1966, during the Mizo conflict, it was rumored that members of the Mizo National Front (MNF) were trained by former members of the 2nd Assam Rifles (the 2nd Assam rifles is stationed in Aizawl).

-The Assam Rifles are also used to help alleviate tribal conflicts that sometimes flare-up in the northeastern states.
+The Rifles are also used to help alleviate tribal conflicts that sometimes flare-up in the northeastern states.

-The Assam Rifles however have been dogged by controversy since ethnic violence broke out in the state of Manipur in 2023 that left two hundred dead and tens of thousands displaced.
-Several members of the state legislative assembly have demanded the removal of the Assam Rifles from the state.
+The Rifles however have been dogged by controversy since ethnic violence broke out in the state of Manipur in 2023 that left two hundred dead and tens of thousands displaced.
+Several members of the state legislative assembly have demanded the removal of the Rifles from the state.

-Initially the Assam Rifles were an all-male outfit.
+Initially the Rifles were an all-male outfit.
 Their members at one stage were predominantly selected from Nepal (Gurkhas) and the northeastern states, most likely because they were more attuned to the conditions in northeastern India.

 The Assam Rifles is a component of the Indian Army with an officer holding the rank of lieutenant general commanding the force.
 The Assam Rifles comprise of forty-six regular battalions and one NDRF (National Disaster Response Force) battalion.